(866) 488-9228

 Self-Awareness

+A leader with high levels of self-awareness understands their own emotions and how their emotions affect their performance.
 According to Korn Ferry Hay Group research, 92% of leaders with strengths in Emotional Self-Awareness have high energy and high-performance teams.2 Leaders with high levels of self-awareness are more likely to foster positive emotional climates with high levels of psychological safety and trust.

 Self-Management

+Self-management, also known as self-regulation, is one’s ability to manage how they control and respond to their emotions.
 Maybe the organizational change came without your input.
 This might create feelings of anger and frustration.
 However, just because you feel anger, doesn’t mean you have to respond in an angry way.
 Great leaders model the behavior they expect from others regardless of the initial reaction to the emotion they are experiencing.
 The ability to lead through change depends on our ability to self-manage through negative emotions.

 Social Awareness

+Social awareness is that part of emotional intelligence that is focused on others instead of self.
+It includes the ability to express empathy and have organizational awareness.
+A leader who is able to understand the emotions and feelings of others will be more effective in supporting others through needed changes.
 For example, a leader may recognize that an impending change is going to strongly impact their team.
 Leaders who practice empathy and show patience toward various change responses will make psychological room for others to move toward welcoming the change at their own pace.
 This response helps leaders mitigate resistance and inspire their team to see change as a challenging opportunity for growth instead of being perceived as a threat.

 Relationship Management

+Relationship management breaks down into 5 competencies including: (1) influence, (2) the ability to coach and mentor, (3) conflict management, (4) teamwork, and (5) inspirational leadership.
+A leader with good relationship management is able to communicate effectively and express emotions with the ability to anticipate how others will respond.
 So how does a leader’s emotional intelligence play into the actual process and implementation of change?
 Solid emotional intelligence in leadership is the beginning of effective change management, but it doesn’t end there.
 Leaders should follow an evidence-based approach when rolling out a change initiative through a process like the Prosci ADKAR Model and utilize their emotional intelligence skills throughout.

 The Art of Utilizing the ADKAR Model: It’s not what you said changed, it’s how you said changed it.